MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-configure.md

 5. On the **Review + create** tab, review the configuration, and then select **Create** to save it.
   > [!NOTE]
-  > By default, each VPN session will stay active for only 3600 second (1 hour) before it disconnects (A new session will be established immediately in case the client is set to use AlwaysOn VPN)
+  > By default, each VPN session will stay active for only 3,600 seconds (one hour) before it disconnects (a new session will be established immediately in case the client is set to use Always On VPN).
-  > Also, you can modify the session timeout value along with other server configuration settings using [graph calls (microsoftTunnelConfiguration)](https://learn.microsoft.com/en-us/graph/api/resources/intune-mstunnel-microsofttunnelconfiguration?view=graph-rest-1.0)
+  > However, you can modify the session timeout value along with other server configuration settings using [graph calls (microsoftTunnelConfiguration)](/graph/api/resources/intune-mstunnel-microsofttunnelconfiguration).

 ## Create a Site